rs/moquette/README.md

 ```

 This handler sends a tick every second for `n` seconds when `n` is sent to a matching topic.
 Ticks are sent on the same topic with the last `set` component replaced by `tick`.

+Note that we introduced the `KILL` command here.
+A `KILL` followed by a topic, will kill all existing running commands that match the provided topic.
+The current process is never killed, even if the topic matches.

 ## Install